Japan says it has sought help from Lebanon over fugitive Ghosn

 TOKYO (Reuters) - Japan has asked Lebanon for help regarding Carlos Ghosn, a top Japanese official said on Tuesday, calling the former auto executive’s escape to Beirut “regrettable” but stopping short of spelling out what Tokyo was seeking from local authorities.

-The former Nissan Motor Co Ltd (7201.T) and Renault SA (RENA.PA) chairman became an international fugitive after he fled to Lebanon - his childhood home - last week to escape what he called a “rigged” justice system in Japan, where he faces multiple charges related to financial misconduct.
+The former Nissan Motor Co Ltd and Renault SA chairman became an international fugitive after he fled to Lebanon - his childhood home - last week to escape what he called a “rigged” justice system in Japan, where he faces multiple charges related to financial misconduct.

 He has denied any wrongdoing and has said he was the victim of “backstabbing” and a “conspiracy” that wanted to derail his efforts to bring the two automakers towards a merger.